Tatakoms/Plants-2-new/README.md

 # Plants
-Refreshing my first website with more HTML and CSS
+Refreshing my first website with more HTML and CSS internal